atiratree/kube-enhancements/keps/sig-apps/4563-eviction-request-api/README.md

   characters (`63 - len("priority_")`)
 - `PRIORITY` and `ROLE`
   - `controller` should always set a `PRIORITY=10000` and `ROLE=controller`.
-  - Other interceptors should set `PRIORITY` according to their own needs (minimum value is 0, maximum value is 100000).
+  - Other interceptors should set `PRIORITY` according to their own needs (minimum value (lowest priority) is 0, maximum value (highest priority) is 100000).
 Higher priorities are selected first by the eviction request controller.
 They can use the `controller` interceptor as a reference point, if they want to be run before or after the `controller` interceptor.
 They can also observe pod annotations and detect what other interceptors have been registered for the eviction process. `ROLE` is optional and can be used as a signal to other interceptors.
 The `controller` value is reserved for pod controllers, but otherwise there is no guidance on how the third party interceptors should name their role.
   - Priorities `9900-10100` are reserved for interceptors with a class that has the same parent domain as the controller interceptor.
 Duplicate priorities are not allowed in this interval.
   - The number of interceptor annotations is limited to 30 in the 9900-10100 interval and to 70